| The

 Manfred Julius Müller also found their way into

 textbooks or are used for teacher training.
+The

 analyzes and texts by Manfred Julius Müller are